-The Master’s Foundation Programme is a three-term programme, with guaranteed progression* to a wide range of Master’s degrees at Aston University.
+Our Master's Foundation Programme is now titled 'Pre-Master's Programmes' and taught at level 6.
+The programme has been revised to ensure students are best prepared for postgraduate study.
+The Pre-Master's Programme is a three-term programme, with guaranteed progression* to a wide range of Master’s degrees at Aston University.
 You will study your Master's programme at our Centre located at the heart of Aston University campus.

-MFP 1 and 2 term options are available through iCAS at ONCAMPUS Aston.
-Please note that MFPs through iCAS are not available for November 2022 or January 2023 intakes.
+PMP 1 and 2 term options are available through iCAS at ONCAMPUS Aston.
+Please note that PMPs through iCAS are not available for November 2022 or January 2023 intakes.

-The Master’s Foundation Programme is a three-term programme.
+The Pre-Master's Programme is a three-term programme.
 It offers you guaranteed progression* to a wide range of Master’s degrees.

 Who is this programme designed for?